Luiz Eduardo (footballer, born 1985): Brazil

-For four years in his country, Luiz Eduardo played for ABC Futebol Clube, Ceará Sporting Club, Santa Cruz Futebol Clube, Social Futebol Clube, Caldense, Volta Redonda and Londrina Esporte Clube.
+Luiz Eduardo was born in Parelhas.
+For four years he played for ABC Futebol Clube, Ceará Sporting Club, Santa Cruz Futebol Clube, Social Futebol Clube, Caldense, Volta Redonda and Londrina Esporte Clube.

 Montana

 In June 2009, Eduardo relocated to Bulgaria, signing a contract with PFC Montana.
 On 22 August 2009, he made his A Group debut in a match against Minyor Pernik.
-Eduardo scored a goal for the first time in Bulgaria on 17 October 2009 against Lokomotiv Plovdiv, netting twice in a 2–3 loss.
+Eduardo scored a goal for the first time in Bulgaria on 17 October 2009 against Lokomotiv Plovdiv, netting twice in a 3–2 loss.
 In January 2010, it was reported in the Bulgaria media that he was a target for Armenian side FC Banants.
 He left PFC Montana at the end of 2011–12 season when his contract expired.